OpenHistoricalMap/ohm-deploy/README.md

 This repo is used for deploying to Staging and Production for the main parts of the stack that runs OpenHistoricalMap.org.

+This repo is **not** used for local development.
+Each part of the stack has its own local dev methods.
+For the OHM Website, following the documentation at https://github.com/OpenHistoricalMap/ohm-website#docker-for-local-development.

 Commits to `main` and `staging` will kick off a Github Actions build process that takes somewhere between 30 and 45 minutes.

 You can't really test this code locally, which can make it tempting to commit changes directly to `staging` or `main`.
 Don't do it!
 Since every commit kicks off a build, it is still best practice to make all changes in a branch so you can review them, or ask someone else to do so, before merging in and kicking off a build.